rage/programming-21/data/exam.md

 * The exam questions, in the form of programming task instructions, will become available at <a href="https://exams.mooc.fi/en">https://exams.mooc.fi/en</a> at 10:00 AM on the day of the exam.
 * You should use your usual mooc.fi login details to log in at the exam page.
-* Choose course `Introduction to Programming exam 27.11.2021`.
+* Choose course `Advanced Course in Programming exam 16.12.2021`.
-* If you have been granted extra time through special arrangements, choose course `Introduction to Programming exam 27.11.2021 (EXTRA TIME)`.
+* If you have been granted extra time through special arrangements, choose course `Advanced Course in Programming exam 16.12.2021 (EXTRA TIME)`.
 * Your allocated exam time will begin when you click on the link `Start exam`.

 #### Submitting your solutions

 * Your solutions to the programming tasks in the exam are submitted in the same manner as your solutions to the programming exercises on the course.
 * The programming tasks in the exam **will not have automated tests**.
-* Any attempt to submit tasks outside the exam time allocated to you will lead to an automatic fail.
+* Any attempt to submit tasks after the exam time allocated to you have ended will lead to an automatic fail.

 #### Finishing the exam

 * Please submit all your programming tasks one final time, within the exam time allocated to you, before finishing.
-* You can check the arrival of the exercises you have submitted to the server by logging in to the page [https://tmc.mooc.fi/org/hy/courses/938](https://tmc.mooc.fi/login?return_to=%2Forg%2Fhy%2Fcourses%2F938)
+* You can check the arrival of the exercises you have submitted to the server by logging in to the page [https://tmc.mooc.fi/org/hy/courses/952](https://tmc.mooc.fi/login?return_to=%2Forg%2Fhy%2Fcourses%2F952)
 * When you are done, you can close all Visual Studio Code tabs and windows, along with the exam question page.
 There is no need to do anything else.

 #### Exam results